 - 2 packages of Bahlsen butter biscuits for Kalter Hund (Bahlsen butter cookies are sold in almost every grocery store.
 You can find them either in the cookie section or the international food section).

 - for Heinerle 3 packages of baking waffles 120 mm x 200 mm Oblaten.
+Find the baking waffles here or here.
 Each package has 10 Oblaten – waffles and makes about 5-6 sets of Heinerle depending how thick you spread the chocolate mix.